Automattic/wp-calypso/docs/translation-chunks.md

 The initial setup for translation chunks requires having the language manifest file and all translation chunk file for each installed JS chunk, if it has one.

-When conditions are met, server will load the JS format of the initially required language manifest file and translation chunks to the document as script tags.
+When conditions are met, the server will load the JS format of the initially required language manifest file and translation chunks to the document as script tags.
 Otherwise, JSON files will be fetched after Calypso boots.

 #### Language manifest